Hi there, my name is Jami. I am the main litigation paralegal at Aitken Robertson.

-Jami joined the firm in October 2018 as a paralegal placement student.
-His initial duties were creative writing for the marketing department, drafting correspondence to the Ministry of the Attorney General, analysis of transcripts and case studies, and appearances for adjournments and designations of counsel in the Ontario Court of Justice, criminal and provincial offences.
-At the completion of his placement, Jami joined the firm as a part-time contract employee, and then a full-time employee upon his graduation.
-He then obtained his paralegal licence from the Law Society of Ontario and is now the resident paralegal at Aitken Robertson’s Lindsay office.
-He handles the majority of the firm’s POA matters in all courts from Old City Hall in Toronto to Kingston and beyond, fighting for good results for Aitken Robertson’s valued clients.
+I soon joined Aitken Robertson as a paralegal placement student.
+My initial duties were creative writing for the marketing department, drafting correspondence to the Ministry of the Attorney General, analyzing transcripts and case studies, and appearing for adjournments and designations of counsel in the Ontario Court of Justice for both criminal and provincial offences.
+When my placement was completed, I joined the firm as a part-time contract employee, and finally as a full-time employee upon my graduation.
+I later received my paralegal licence from the Law Society of Ontario, and dove head first into the world of Provincial Offences—where I’ve been ever since!

-Jami is a basketball “lifer,” and enjoys playing, coaching and watching the game very much.
-You’ll often find him playing at any of Peterborough’s outdoor courts with his son and friends.
+Outside of work, I consider myself a basketball “lifer,” as I love playing, coaching and watching the game.
+You’ll often find me playing at any local outdoor court with my son and friends.

 If you would like to get in touch with me, feel free to call us toll-free at 1-800-668-1657 today, or fill in a form on our firm’s website to book a free 30-minute consultation.